Dr Stuart Turner

 He became a senior clinical lecturer and honorary consultant in 1987 at the Middlesex Hospital

-(first consultant Advisory Appointments Committee).
+Medical School (first consultant Advisory Appointments Committee).
+In 1993, he moved into a substantive

-In 1993, he moved into a substantive NHS consultant post (honorary senior lecturer) when he became Medical Director of the NHS Trust.
+NHS consultant post (honorary senior lecturer) when he became Medical Director of the NHS Trust.

-He is a registered medical practitioner with a licence to practice and the Certificate of Completion
+He is a registered medical practitioner with the Certificate of Completion of Specialist Training (CCST)

-of Specialist Training (CCST) in general adult psychiatry.
+in general adult psychiatry.

-He is recognised under s12 of the Mental Health Act.
 He has been elected to Fellowships of the Royal College of

 Physicians of London (FRCP) and the Royal College of Psychiatrists (FRCPsych).